Cast Aluminum vs Cast Iron – How Does the Newcomer Stack Up?

 If you use your cast iron often, it becomes “seasoned,” meaning it will add flavor to whatever you cook in it.

 Cast aluminum, on the other hand, isn’t as versatile as iron.
-While aluminum conducts heat very well-meaning it gets hot fast and with ease—it’s lacking when it comes to even heat distribution.
+While aluminum conducts heat well, meaning it gets hot fast and easily, it’s lacking when it comes to even heat distribution.

 Cast aluminum pot

-Cast aluminum is ideal for dishes that don’t require high heat for extended periods of time
+Cast aluminum is ideal for dishes that don’t require high heat for extended periods.

-Since it’s a very soft metal, aluminum pans can’t take the kind of beating cast iron can.
+Since it’s a very soft metal, aluminum pans can’t take the beating cast iron can.
 Your cookware can scratch and dent easily, so caution is needed.

 #2 Durability